OrgMassSpec/SpecLibBlackSkimmerEgg2014/README.md

 # SpecLibBlackSkimmerEgg2014

-Contains the data and code to generate the mass spectral library for: Identifying Bioaccumulative Halogenated Organic Compounds Using a Nontargeted Analytical Approach:\nSeabirds as Sentinels.
+Contains the data and code to generate the mass spectral library for: Identifying Bioaccumulative Halogenated Organic Compounds Using a Nontargeted Analytical Approach: Seabirds as Sentinels.

 SpecLibBlackSkimmerEgg2014 can be installed from the package source archive file (.tar.gz file) with the latest version number.
 See ?install.packages within R.